Merrifield, Bubic lead Royals over Twins 8-3

 Royals: RHP Josh Staumont was placed on the 10-day injured list with a left knee sprain, while RHP Carlos Hernández was recalled from Triple-A Omaha. … 1B Ryan O’Hearn was optioned to Triple-A in a corresponding move to make room for Dozier’s activation.

 Twins: OF Byron Buxton is still working on his running progression as he rehabs a right hip strain.
 There is no timetable for a rehab assignment. … OF Max Kepler was out of the lineup as he deals with a lingering hamstring injury.
-Manager Rocco Baldelli said he’s picking spots to use Kepler in a limited fashion in hopes of avoiding the injured list. … RHP Kenta Maeda (right adductor strain) was scheduled to throw a light bullpen session on Friday.
+Baldelli said he’s picking spots to use Kepler in a limited fashion in hopes of avoiding the injured list. … RHP Kenta Maeda (right adductor strain) was scheduled to throw a light bullpen session on Friday.
 Baldelli said it’s still possible Maeda could return around the two-week mark after going on the injured list on May 23.

 UP NEXT

 J.A.
 Happ (2-2, 5.44 ERA) will start Saturday afternoon for Minnesota.
-The Royals haven’t announced their starter.
-Multiple recent off days have allowed Kansas City to go with four starters while Danny Duffy is on the injured list with a left forearm flexor strain.
-Hernández could get the start.
+After the game, Matheny announced that RHP Ervin Santana (0-0, 2.20) will start for Kansas City against his former team.
+Santana has pitched in eight games, including one start, this season.
 Happ has allowed 19 earned runs in 13 innings over his last three starts.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports